Project-OSmOSE/OSEkit/docs/source/coreapi_usage.rst

 NPZ matrices
 """"""""""""

-The ``SpectroData`` object can be used to compute the spectrum matrices of the ``AudioData`` with the :meth:`OSmOSE.core_api.spectro_data.SpectroData.get_value` method.
+The ``SpectroData`` object can be used to compute the spectrum matrices of the ``AudioData`` with the :meth:`osekit.core_api.spectro_data.SpectroData.get_value` method.

-The :attr:`OSmOSE.core_api.spectro_data.SpectroData.sx_dtype` property can be set to either ``complex`` (default) or ``float`` to return either the spectrum matrices as complex numbers or absolute values, respectively.
+The :attr:`osekit.core_api.spectro_data.SpectroData.sx_dtype` property can be set to either ``complex`` (default) or ``float`` to return either the spectrum matrices as complex numbers or absolute values, respectively.

-The spectrum matrices can be converted to decibels thanks to the :meth:`OSmOSE.core_api.spectro_data.SpectroData.to_db` method.
+The spectrum matrices can be converted to decibels thanks to the :meth:`osekit.core_api.spectro_data.SpectroData.to_db` method.
 This method will convert the matrix values either to dB SPL (re ``Instrument.P_REF``) if an :ref:`Instrument <instrument_calibration>` was provided to the ``AudioData`` or to dB FS otherwise.

-The spectrum matrices can then be exported to npz files thanks to the :meth:`OSmOSE.core_api.spectro_data.SpectroData.write` method.
+The spectrum matrices can then be exported to npz files thanks to the :meth:`osekit.core_api.spectro_data.SpectroData.write` method.

 .. code-block:: python